pauljac7700/ASTGCN-robot-pose-deviation/README.md

 # ASTGCN & Baseline Models Repository

 This repository contains implementations and experiments for spatial–temporal graph convolution models and several baseline methods.
-The primary focus is on ASTGCN (Adaptive Spatio-Temporal Graph Convolutional Network), but you can also run an MLP, a TGCN, and a ConvLSTM model.
+The primary focus is on ASTGCN (Attention-based Spatio-Temporal Graph Convolutional Network), but you can also run an MLP, a TGCN, and a ConvLSTM model.

-For any questions, please contact me at: [paul.jacobi@rwth-aachen.de](mailto:paul.jacobi@rwth-aachen.de).

 Repo link: [https://github.com/pauljac7700/ASTGCN-robot-pose-deviation.git](https://github.com/pauljac7700/ASTGCN-robot-pose-deviation.git)